RaphaelHartner/CheatOverflow/public/doc/readme.txt

 Read me for the incredible CheatOverflow-App

-CheatOverflow is a web-app, which gives you the opportunity to easily cheat on every test ;-) First of all, on the homepage there are three columns(desktop-version) where you can find the most recent questions on stakeoverflow about JSON, JavaScript and HTML5.
+CheatOverflow is a web-app, which gives you the opportunity to easily cheat on every IT-related test ;-) First of all, on the homepage there are three(depends on the device) columns where you can find the most recent questions on stakeoverflow about JSON, JavaScript and HTML5.

 You are also able to search for a specific term in the search box.
 If there are no locations saved, Stackoverflow is used as forum.
 On the other hand if you have specified a location, the nearest to your current position